-Omnicom revenue, profit beat on UK, Europe growth
+Omnicom results top Street on UK, Europe growth

-(Reuters) - Omnicom Group Inc (OMC.N) reported better-than-expected quarterly revenue and profit on Thursday as the No.1 U.S. advertising company benefited from higher spending by businesses in Europe and UK.
+(Reuters) - Omnicom Group Inc (OMC.N) reported better-than-expected quarterly results as the No. 1 U.S. advertising company benefited from higher spending from businesses in Europe and the United Kingdom.

-The company said organic revenue grew 9.3 percent in UK and 7.8 percent in Europe in the second quarter ended June 30.
+That helped allay some concerns about growth abroad following Britain's decision to leave the European Union.
+International sales made up about 43 percent of total revenue in the quarter.

-The results helped allay some concerns about growth abroad following UK's decision to leave the European Union.
-International sales accounted for about 43 percent of total revenue in the quarter.
+The company said organic revenue rose 9.3 percent in UK and 7.8 percent in Europe in the quarter ended June 30.
+In North America organic revenue rose only 0.2 percent.

-However, the company, owner of agencies such as BBDO Worldwide, TBWA Worldwide and Goodby Silverstein & Partners, said the stronger dollar hurt revenue.
+Robin Diedrich, senior analyst at Edward Jones, said in a note on Thursday that Omnicom's North America organic sales growth marked one of the weakest quarterly growth rates since 2009.

-Advertising companies have been exploring new revenue streams and are trying to keep up with clients' increasing demand for video content, amid growing competition from consulting firms.
+Advertising companies have been exploring new revenue streams and are trying to keep up with clients' increasing demand for video content amid growing competition from consulting firms.

-Smaller rival France's Publicis (PUBP.PA) earlier on Thursday reported a modest rise in underlying sales, compared with analysts' estimate of a small drop, driven by a surge in revenue in its biggest regional market, North America.
+Smaller rival France's Publicis (PUBP.PA) earlier on Thursday reported a modest rise in underlying sales, compared with analysts' estimate of a small drop, driven by a surge in revenue in North America, its biggest regional market.

 Omnicom's revenue fell 2.4 percent to $3.79 billion in the second quarter, but beat estimates of $3.74 billion, according to Thomson Reuters I/B/E/S.